 It follows from a literal reading of the new law that its scope is limited to agreements to arbitrate “outside Russia”, and does not affect agreements to arbitrate “in Russia”.
 “Arbitration outside Russia” may be interpreted either as a reference to arbitrations seated outside Russia, or arbitrations administered by foreign arbitral institutions, or both.
 The amendments may therefore prompt some parties that otherwise would have selected foreign arbitral institutions, to select Russian institutions as a more predictable option.

-The law does not draw a distinction between foreign institutions with a Russian licence or those without, which means that arbitration agreements selecting licenced institutions may be equally affected.
-It remains to be seen whether foreign arbitral institutions that have been licenced will implement any specific protocols in connection with the amendments.
+The law does not draw a distinction between foreign institutions with a Russian licence or those without, which means that arbitration agreements selecting licensed institutions may be equally affected.
+It remains to be seen whether foreign arbitral institutions that have been licensed will implement any specific protocols in connection with the amendments.

 Overall, aside from the provisions establishing exclusive jurisdiction in the absence of a choice of forum agreement, the new rules do not constitute a significant departure from the current regime from a legal perspective.
 However, there is a risk that the new rules will be perceived by both parties and Russian courts as a greater change than they in fact are.
 This in turn could add further complexity to international deals involving Russian parties.